Overview of Rotator Cuff Injuries

 Patients with chronic rotator cuff injuries typically come after trying different over-the-counter approaches and medications to manage the pain.
 They may include cold or warm compressors, aspirin, acetaminophen, or non-steroidal anti-inflammatory drugs.

 The pain of a rotator cuff injury is usually felt over the anterolateral part of the shoulder.
 Overhead activities typically exacerbate the pain.
 Pain is also more severe at night.
-Sleeping on the injured shoulder at night might explain the aggravation of pain during night.
+Sleeping on the injured shoulder at night might explain the aggravation of pain during the night.

 Complete physical examination of the shoulder